 Why build an asylum in Etobicoke?

 But there were more considerations that had to be taken into account.
-Toronto politicians had expressed their discontent with the fact that there existed an asylum within the boundaries of the city.
+Toronto politicians had expressed their discontent for a number of years with the fact that there existed an asylum within the boundaries of the city.
 Beyond the amount of land the institution occupied, they argued that it depreciated the value of all the neighbouring property and forced people living in the surrounding area to walk well out of their way when trying to go south to the lake.
-When plans were confirmed for construction in Mimico, the pitch was renewed to relocate the Toronto Asylum as a whole.
+When plans were confirmed for construction of a new facility in Mimico, the call to relocate the Toronto Asylum as a whole was renewed.
 While the petition persisted for a few years, it never materialized.

-There were other problems in Mimico as well: the farmland the Government owned was deemed to be poorly located - it was too far from the lake and the estimated drainage costs through the rocky grounds were voted to be too steep.
+But bigger problems would come to challenge the Mimico site: the selected farmland was deemed to be poorly located - it was too far from the lake and the estimated drainage costs through the rocky grounds were considered too steep.

-It was decided to maintain the farm on the existing land in Mimico, but to construct the institution itself further south.
-And so the Government traded an additional portion of their farm to Benjamin Gouldthorpe in exchange for his lands along the shoreline, just outside of Mimico.
-They acquired 60 acres as part of this trade and construction was begun.
+It was decided to maintain the farm on the existing land in Mimico, but to construct the physical structures of the institution itself further south.
+And so the Government traded an additional portion of their farm to Benjamin Gouldthorpe in exchange for his lands along the shoreline, just outside the boundaries of Mimico (land that would become "New Toronto" in 1890).
+They acquired 60 acres as part of this trade and construction was begun on the southern site.